 The football kits of the 19th century bore little resemblance to those of today.
 Fast dyes had yet to be discovered for a number of colours meaning that multicoloured shirts would often run when washed.
 Players wore their own socks and knickerbockers which had to cover the knee.
 Shirt numbers were not commonly worn until the 1930s.

 The club adopted red, amber and black when association returned to Park Avenue in 1907.
 The club changed to green and white in 1911 and the two sets of colours have alternated ever since.
-The current club has played in green and white since its re-incarnation in 1988, apart a brief return to red, amber and black for its 150th anniversary season 2013/14.
+The current club played in green and white since its re-incarnation in 1988, apart a brief return to red, amber and black for its 150th anniversary season 2013/14.
+It subsequently reverted to red, amber and black in 2019.